 Getting ready to visit Hungary’s capital and one of the most exciting cities in Central Europe?
 The 23 districts of Budapest are spread across 525 square kilometres, covering both sides of the Danube river.
 The sheer size of the city makes it difficult to decide where to stay in Budapest.

 While the most famous attractions in Budapest are in the hilly heart on the west side of the Danube, there’s still plenty to see in the neighbouring districts.
-On the east bank of the river, for example, you’ll find the main commercial districts, geothermal baths, and the biggest city parks.
+On the east bank of the river, for example, you’ll find the main commercial districts, geothermal baths, and the biggest city parks—along with some of the best hotels in Budapest.

 No matter where you stay, you’ll experience a mix of architectural delights, small cafes, large public squares, and a nightlife that you won’t find elsewhere.
 Get ready for endless shopping, tours of old buildings, and deliciously creamy gelatos.